addyosmani/visibly.js/README.md

 ## Coming soon

 I intend on adding Jasmine tests to the repo once I've stabilised how I would like the internal visibly API to be structured.
 It's very close to final at the moment, however there is some further optimization that can be done.

+## Alternatives

+An alternative to the visibly polyfill is visibility.js.
+This solution offers a similar set of features but for an additional 1.5KB you are also able to get time-related features should you need them.
+For more on this solution see: https://github.com/evilmartians/visibility.js